 You must specify a method to determine the VCF header when using the VCF input formatter.
 The option infer instructs the Pipe Transformer to derive a VCF header from the DataFrame schema.
 Alternately, you can provide the header as a blob, or you can point to the filesystem path for an existing VCF file with the correct header.
-For a more complex example using The Variant Effect Predictor (VEP) see the notebook example below.

-6.1.3 Options
+4.1.3 Options